DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 What advantages, if any, does the second form have over the first?
 </summary>
+// My answer</br>
-// Because version 1 checks every times both conditions, thus it's less efficient.<br>
+Because version 1 checks every times both conditions, thus it's less efficient.<br>
-// Version 2 checks 2 condition only if first is not true.<br><br>
+Version 2 checks 2 condition only if first is not true.<br><br>

+// Answer in the book</br>
 Both versions give the same answers, but the if else version is more efficient.
-Consider what happens, for example, when ch is a space.Version 1, after incrementing spaces, tests whether the character is a newline.This wastes time because the program has already established that ch is a space and hence could not be a newline.
+Consider what happens, for example, when ch is a space.
+Version 1, after incrementing spaces, tests whether the character is a newline.
+This wastes time because the program has already established that ch is a space and hence could not be a newline.
 Version 2, in the same situation, skips the newline test.
 </details>

 <details><summary>
-2. In Listing 6.2, what is the effect of replacing ++ch with ch+1?
+02. In Listing 6.2, what is the effect of replacing <code>++ch</code> with <code>ch+1</code>?

 ```cpp
 Listing 6.2 ifelse.cpp